Homotopy theory of coalgebras over operads: Introduction

 Our paper finds model structures for coalgebras over any operad fulfilling a basic requirement (condition~\ref{cond:mainoperadassumption}).
 Since operads uniformly encode many diverse coalgebra structures (coassociative-, Lie-, Gerstenhaber-coalgebras, etc.), our results have wide applicability.

+The author's intended application involves investigating the extent to which Quillen's results in rational homotopy theory (\cite{Quillen:1969}) can be generalized to \emph{integral} homotopy theory.

 Several unique problems arise that require special techniques.
 For instance, constructing injective resolutions of coalgebras naturally leads into infinitely many negative dimensions.
 The resulting model structure --- and even that on the underlying chain-complexes --- fails to be cofibrantly generated (see \cite{Quillen-model-rel-homolog-alg}).
+Consequently, we cannot easily use it to induce a model structure on the category of coalgebras.

 We develop the general theory for unbounded coalgebras, and derive the bounded results by applying a truncation functor.